Shahzadfuze/Shahzadfuze/README.md

-- 👋 Hi, I’m @Shahzadfuze
+- 👋 Hi, I’m Shahzad

-- 👀 I’m interested i learning programing and engineering
-- 🌱 I’m currently learning C and C++
+- I am a sophmore in Electrical and Computer Engieering with a interest in robotics and machine learning
+- Current Languages I work on are C, C++, Python, and Java
+- This page is just where I post my personal coding projects just to achive them for the time being
+- Feel free to connect with me on Linked-In lets have a chat

 <!---